 Rapid Charging (10 -> 80%)

-Fastcharging is only possible at public charging points.
-Fastchargers enable longer journeys by adding as much range as possible in the shortest amount of time.
-As fastcharges will only charge a battery up to 80% of its capacity at full speed, the optimal fastcharge is between 10% and 80% SoC.
-The fastcharge rate of an EV depends on the charger used and the maximum charging power the EV can handle.
-The table below shows all details for fastcharging the Peugeot iOn.
+Rapid charging enables longer journeys by adding as much range as possible in the shortest amount of time.
+Charging power will decrease significantly after 80% state-of-charge has been reached.
+A typical rapid charge therefore rarely exceeds 80% SoC.
+The rapid charge rate of an EV depends on the charger used and the maximum charging power the EV can handle.
+The table below shows all details for rapid charging the Peugeot iOn.

 All about the Peugeot iOn

-The Peugeot iOn has a Recommend Retail Price (RRP) of £19,779 and an On The Road Price (OTR) of £20,495.
+The Peugeot iOn had a Recommend Retail Price (RRP) of £19,779 and an On The Road Price (OTR) of £20,495.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Peugeot iOn is eligible for the Plug-In Car Grant (PICG) of £4,500.
-The grant will be applied to the final invoice price of the car.
-The OTR Price including the PICG for the Peugeot iOn is £15,995.
+The Peugeot iOn was eligible for a Plug-In Car Grant (PICG) of £3,500.
+The OTR Price including the PICG for the Peugeot iOn is £16,995.

 Drivetrain and Performance

 The Peugeot iOn is a full electric vehicle (BEV).
 The maximum power of the Peugeot iOn is 47 kW (63 hp).
 The maximum torque is 145 lb-ft.
 The Peugeot iOn is rear wheel drive and can accelerate from 0 to 62 miles per hour in 15.9 seconds.
 The top speed is 81 mph.